 - IBM is offering free tools through the Weather Channel app and weather.com to track reported COVID-19 cases and help people stay informed.

 - IBM is offering Watson Assistant for Citizens at no charge for 60 days.
 The virtual assistant supports chat and speech interfaces and is pre-loaded to understand and respond to common questions about COVID-19.
 IBM is delivering this service across the United States and globally, including organizations in Arkansas, California, Georgia, New York, Texas, Czech Republic, Greece, Poland, Spain and the UK.

 - IBM shared advice from William J. Kassler, MD, MPH, Deputy Chief Health Officer for IBM on how to protect mental health during the pandemic.

-- IBM is making multiple free resources available to help healthcare researchers, doctors and scientists around the world accelerate COVID-19 drug discovery.
+- IBM made multiple free resources available to help healthcare researchers, doctors and scientists around the world accelerate COVID-19 drug discovery.

 - IBM CIO Fletcher Previn shared a four-step action guide on how to adapt infrastructure for remote work during COVID-19.

-- IBM is hosting the Think Digital Event Experience, a free virtual conference that aims to help attendees navigate the uncertainty around COVID-19.
+- IBM hosted the Think Digital Event Experience, a free virtual conference that aims to help attendees navigate the uncertainty around COVID-19.

-- IBM is granting free access to its patent portfolio to researchers developing technologies to help diagnose, prevent, contain, or treat coronaviruses.
+- IBM granted free access to its patent portfolio to researchers developing technologies to help diagnose, prevent, contain, or treat coronaviruses.

 - IBM launched Rapid Supplier Connect, a blockchain network, to help government agencies and healthcare organizations quickly identify and onboard alternative vendors of medical supplies and equipment.